Jonha Falls: The falls

 The Jonha Falls is an example of a nick point caused by rejuvenation.
 Knick point, also called a nick point or simply nick, represents breaks in slopes in the longitudinal profile of a river caused by rejuvenation.
 The break in channel gradient allows water to fall vertically giving rise to a waterfall.

 Culture

 There is a tourist rest house which encloses a Buddhist shrine with a deity of Lord Gautama Buddha.
 A temple and an ashram dedicated to Buddha was built atop Gautam Pahar by the sons of Baldeo Das Birla.
 A fair is organized in Jonha every Tuesday and Saturday.

+Many remains of Buddhism are present in Jonha Falls, situated on Gautam Hill, 38 km away from the capital Ranchi.
+There is an ancient temple of Lord Gautam Buddha on the hill of Jonha Falls.
+This temple was built hundreds of years ago by Raja Baldev Das Birla.

 Transport

 The Jonha Falls is 40 km from Ranchi.
 It is approachable by both road and train.
 Jonha Station is just 1.5 km from the fall.
 For travel by road, one has to take the Ranchi-Purulia Road and after travelling for about 20 mi one has to travel about 3 mi off the main road.